U.S. urges bigger Chinese role to combat global terrorism

 She reiterated a call on China to fully implement U.N. sanctions on North Korea and, while praising Beijing for imposing a ban on North Korean coal imports, added: "We would like to see China do more."

-(Reporting by David Brunnstrom; Additional reporting by David Alexander in Washington and Christian Shepherd in Beijing; Editing by Paul Simao and Nick Macfie)
+(Reporting by David Brunnstrom; Additional reporting by David Alexander; Editing by Paul Simao)